17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 Blue Star Arts Complex

-All that shopping’s got you hungry and thirsty?
-Pop into laid-back Sukeban for sushi and champagne or cool down with a pint of craft beer at the Blue Star Brewing Company, one of San Antonio’s most popular craft breweries.
+Has all that shopping got you hungry and thirsty?
+We recommend popping into laid-back Sukeban for sushi and champagne or cooling down with a pint of craft beer at the Blue Star Brewing Company, one of San Antonio’s most popular craft breweries—and one of our favorites we tested out while visiting the city!

 Buckhorn Saloon and Texas Ranger Museum